ShengdingHu/OpenDelta/docs/source/notes/pluginunplug.md

-# Plug in and unplug a delta model
+# Multitask Modeling using OpenDelta